 Borrowers are required to pay an origination and insurance fee.
 These fees are deducted from the proceeds of the loan.
-For 2018-19 loans disbursed before October 1, 2018, the origination fee is 1.066%.
-For loans disbursed on or after October 1, 2018, the origination fee is 1.062%.
+For 2020-21 loans disbursed before October 1, 2020, the origination fee is 1.059%.
+For loans disbursed on or after October 1, 2020, the origination fee is 1.057%.
+If your loan is certified prior to the October fee change date, but cannot be disbursed prior to October 1 (ex. missing promissory note, Entrance Counseling not complete, etc.), then your loan will be cancelled and reinstated with the new fees.